Heaust-ops/babylon-deferred-lights/README.md

 light.range = 10;

 light.isVisible = false; // make light invisible
-light.alwaysSelectAsActiveLight = true // turns off frustum culling for this light and always tries to render it
+light.alwaysSelectAsActiveLight = true; // turns off frustum culling for this light and always tries to render it
 ```

 You can make a light like so and control the parameters as you see fit.